lost coast backpacking

 This is a very rigorous trip.
 Whether this is your first or fortieth backpacking trip, here are a few tips to make sure you're prepared mentally and physically to backpack on the Lost Coast:

-- Hydrate, hydrate, hydrate!
-We dehydrate more quickly at altitude.
-While most of our trip will happen at sea level, we'll start our first day between 2000-3000'.
+Hydrate, hydrate, hydrate!
 Start off on the right foot by drinking a lot of water starting the day before your trip, and thinking about drinking even more than you would ordinarily while out on the trail.

-- Stream crossings are a certainty on this trip, as is tree fall hopping and hacking our way through some overgrowth on the trails (they don't call it the Lost Coast for nothing!).
+Stream crossings and boulder scrambling are a certainty on this trip, and for the May/September itinerary, so is tree-fall hopping and hacking our way through some overgrowth on the trails (they don't call it the Lost Coast for nothing!).